Huguenots: Ireland

-Following the French crown's revocation of the Edict of Nantes, many Huguenots settled in Ireland in the late 17th and early 18th centuries, encouraged by an act of parliament for Protestants' settling in Ireland.
+Following the French Crown's revocation of the Edict of Nantes in 1598, many Huguenots settled in Ireland, encouraged by an act of Parliament in 1662 for Protestants settling in Ireland.
 Huguenot regiments fought for William of Orange in the Williamite War in Ireland, for which they were rewarded with land grants and titles, many settling in Dublin.
 Significant Huguenot settlements were in Dublin, Cork, Portarlington, Lisburn, Waterford and Youghal.
 Smaller settlements, which included Killeshandra in County Cavan, contributed to the expansion of flax cultivation and the growth of the Irish linen industry.

-For over 150 years, Huguenots were allowed to hold their services in Lady Chapel in St. Patrick's Cathedral.
+For over 150 years, Huguenots were allowed to hold their services in the Lady Chapel in St. Patrick's Cathedral.
 A Huguenot cemetery is located in the centre of Dublin, off St. Stephen's Green.
 Prior to its establishment, Huguenots used the Cabbage Garden near the cathedral.
 Another Huguenot cemetery is located off French Church Street in Cork.

-A number of Huguenots served as mayors in Dublin, Cork, Youghal and Waterford in the 17th and 18th centuries.
-Numerous signs of Huguenot presence can still be seen with names still in use, and with areas of the main towns and cities named after the people who settled there.
+A number of Huguenots served as mayors in Dublin (1666–1667 and 1669–1670), Cork (1662, 1682), Youghal (1683, 1721 and 1752) and Waterford.
+Numerous signs of Huguenot presence can still be seen, with names still in use, and with areas of the main towns and cities named after the people who settled there.
 Examples include the Huguenot District and French Church Street in Cork City; and D'Olier Street in Dublin, named after a High Sheriff and one of the founders of the Bank of Ireland.
 A French church in Portarlington dates back to 1696, and was built to serve the significant new Huguenot community in the town.
 At the time, they constituted the majority of the townspeople.

 One of the more notable Huguenot descendants in Ireland was Seán Lemass (1899–1971), who was appointed as Taoiseach, serving from 1959 until 1966.
-Additionally, Irish Gothic author Joseph Sheridan Le Fanu (1814-1873) was of Huguenot descent.
+Additionally, Irish Gothic author Joseph Sheridan Le Fanu (1814–1873) was of Huguenot descent.

 Scotland

-With the precedent of a historical alliance — the Auld Alliance — between Scotland and France, Huguenots were mostly welcomed to, and found refuge in the nation from around the year 1700.
-Although they did not settle in Scotland in such significant numbers as in other regions of Britain and Ireland, Huguenots have been romanticised, and are generally considered to have contributed greatly to Scottish culture.
+With the precedent of a historical alliance — the Auld Alliance — between Scotland and France, Huguenots were mostly welcomed to, and found refuge in, the nation from around the year 1700.
+Although they did not settle in Scotland in such significant numbers as in other regions of Britain and Ireland, Huguenots have been romanticised and are generally considered to have contributed greatly to Scottish culture.
 John Arnold Fleming wrote extensively of the French Protestant group's impact on the nation in his 1953 Huguenot Influence in Scotland, while sociologist Abraham Lavender, who has explored how the ethnic group transformed over generations "from Mediterranean Catholics to White Anglo-Saxon Protestants", has analyzed how Huguenot adherence to Calvinist customs helped facilitate compatibility with the Scottish people.